Judges for the category awards are:

 Formerly at National Institutes of Health, USA

-Lawrence was at the National Heart, Lung, and Blood Institute of the National Institutes of Health from 1972 to 2005.
+Larry was at the National Heart, Lung, and Blood Institute of the National Institutes of Health from 1972 to 2005.
 During that time, he served as Chief of the Clinical Trials Branch, Director of the Division of Epidemiology and Clinical Applications, and Associate Director for Ethics and Clinical Research.
 Since his retirement from NIH, he has been an Independent Consultant to several NIH institutes and other organizations, including serving on the National Advisory Council on Aging.

-Laurence has been involved in, overseen, consulted on, and been a reviewer for many clinical trials, including serving on safety committees and data monitoring committees.
+Larry has been involved in, overseen, consulted on, and been a reviewer for many clinical trials, including serving on safety committees and data monitoring committees.
 He has written numerous articles, co-authored books, and taught courses on clinical trials.

-Laurence is on the Editorial Board of Trials.
+Larry is on the Editorial Board of Trials.

 Computational and high-throughput studies in genomics and systems biology